Jumping Flash!: Development and release

 Jumping Flash! was developed by Japanese developers Exact and Ultra.
-Exact, short for Excellent Application Create Team, was previously known for developing games for the Sharp X68000; their previous game, Geograph Seal, serves as a spiritual predecessor to Jumping Flash!, utilising the same engine and some gameplay designs.
+Exact, short for Excellent Application Create Team, was previously known for developing games for the X68000; their previous game, Geograph Seal, serves as a spiritual predecessor to Jumping Flash!, utilising the same engine and some gameplay designs.
 After seeing Geograph Seal and realising the potential in their game design, Sony's director of entertainment in Japan, Koji Tada, paired Exact with Ultra to develop a new game for the upcoming PlayStation console.
 Tada replaced Hiroyuki Saegusa as director of the game, although he had kept all key Exact staff to work on the project.
 Sony Computer Entertainment hoped Jumping Flash! would be remembered as the first appearance of a new "platform star" with the same longevity as Sonic the Hedgehog or Mario.
 The game was first revealed in early 1994 under the provisional title "Spring Man" as a technology demonstration for the upcoming PlayStation console.

 The initial development was split into two phases.
 Exact developed the game engine and its gameplay; Ultra designed the story and 3D cutscenes, and created characters including the protagonist, a mechanical rabbit named Robbit.
 Ultra felt they needed to depart from the "stereotypical science fiction vibe" that included the usual "space ranger" or double agent protagonists.
 To create a sense of individuality among platform games, the developers implemented a dynamic camera that would automatically pan down towards the shadow of Robbit on the ground during large jumps, allowing players to carefully line up their landings.
 Jumping Flash! was considered the first game of the platform genre to be developed with full 3D computer graphics.
 The music for Jumping Flash! was composed by Japanese video games and anime music composer Takeo Miratsu.
 Many of the tracks, along with tracks from Jumping Flash!
 2, were included on the Jumping Flash!
 2 Original Soundtrack album, which Miratsu also composed.